 Why would a borrower take out an interest only loan?
 Here are a couple of reasons for somebody electing to do that.

-The most popular loans, be they mortgage, personal loans or motor vehicle, are principal and interest payment loans.
+The most popular loans, be they mortgage, personal loans for bad credit or motor vehicle, are principal and interest payment loans.
 For owner-occupied homes, these mortgage payments are indeed the best ones to take out.
 These loans allow you to pay off both the principal and the interest with each payment you make.

 If you opt for an interest only loan for an owner-occupied property, there is the disadvantage that at the end of the interest-only period, which is usually 5 years, you would need to make higher payments than if you had initially started with principal and interest payments.

 Here is an example of what your repayments would be on an Interest Only loan during and after the allowed period.
 For this example, the interest rate is fixed, but most lenders offer the option of variable rates as well.

 For this example, the monthly Interest Only repayments equal $1625.00.
 After 5 years of Interest Only, the mortgage period remaining for the loan is 25 years.
 In comparison, monthly Interest and Principal repayments is $2025.62 (higher than in the first case).

 You can compare these payment options with paying the principal and interest from the start: $1896.20 monthly.

 If ever in doubt, chat with your accountant.